Euros In Croatia – Info On Currency In Croatia

 Where can I get cash in Croatia?

-You can easily withdraw cash from ATMs in Croatia or exchange money at a bank or in city centers.
+You can easily withdraw cash from ATMs in Croatia or exchange money at a bank or city centers.

 Do ATMs in Croatia charge a fee?